PVA holds team bass tournament

 Second place — John Suhan, of Smithton, boat captain, with veteran Tom Strang, Canonsburg;

-Third place – Larry Freeman, of Waynesburg, boat captain, with veteran Mark Rosensteel, of Apollo;
+Third place — Larry Freeman, of Waynesburg, boat captain, with veteran Mark Rosensteel, Apollo;

-Fourth place – Phillip Richardson, of Holbrook, boat captain, with veteran Jim Morris, of Houston;
+Fourth place — Phillip Richardson, of Holbrook, boat captain, with veteran Jim Morris, Houston;

-Fifth place – Steve Shawley, of Waynesburg, boat captain, with veteran Robert Morris, of Grindstone;
+Fifth place — Steve Shawley, of Waynesburg, boat captain, with veteran Robert Morris, Grindstone;

-Sixth place – Pete Evanovich, of Grafton, W.Va., boat captain, with veteran Dominic Dorazio, of Houston;
+Sixth place — Pete Evanovich, of Grafton, W.Va., boat captain, with veteran Dominic Dorazio, Houston;

-Seventh place - Zack Koratich, of Waynesburg, boat captain, with veteran Ed Fink, of Carrick;
+Seventh place — Zack Koratich, of Waynesburg, boat captain, with veteran Ed Fink, Carrick;

-Eighth place – Chad Script, of Roscoe, boat captain, with veteran John Kellner, of Ford City.
+Eighth place — Chad Script, of Roscoe, boat captain, with veteran John Kellner, Ford City.

 The PVA’s mission is to improve the quality of life of paralyzed veterans by advocating for health care, medical research, education, veterans benefits and rights, removal of architectural barriers, sports programs and disability rights.